Royal Borough of Kensington and Chelsea: History

 In 200 years the area has been transformed from a "rural idyll" to a thriving part of the modern metropolis.
 Chelsea had originally been countryside upon which Thomas More built Beaufort House.
 He came to Chelsea in 1520 and built the house, which in his day had two courtyards laid out between the house and the river, and in the north of the site acres of gardens and orchards were planted.
 It was from here in 1535 that More was taken to the Tower and beheaded later that year.
 This area of Cheyne Walk continued its historic significance; nearby Crosby Hall sits on the river near the Church of Thomas More, and what was once Thomas Carlyle's residence remains on Cheyne Row.

-Kensington's royal borough status was granted in 1901 as it was the home of Kensington Palace, where Queen Victoria was born in 1819 and lived until her accession in 1837.
+Kensington's royal borough status was granted in 1901 as it included of Kensington Palace, where Queen Victoria was born in 1819 and lived until her accession in 1837.
 Commissioned by King William III, Christopher Wren enlarged and rebuilt the original house in 1689, turning it into a fitting royal residence.
 With the King came many court officials, servants and followers.
 Kensington Square, until then a failing venture, became a popular residential area.
 The Palace was regularly used by reigning monarchs until 1760 and since then by members of the Royal family.
 Kensington's royal borough status was inherited by the new borough.

-In the 19th century, the last emperor of the Sikh Empire, Maharaja Duleep Singh who was brought to England as a child following the Second Anglo-Sikh War, along with the Koh-i-noor diamond, lived in the borough at 53 Holland Park, while his mother Maharani Jind Kaur (wife of Maharaja Ranjit Singh) lived at the nearby Abingdon House till her death in 1846.
+In the 19th century the last emperor of the Sikh Empire, Maharaja Duleep Singh who was brought to England as a child following the Second Anglo-Sikh War, along with the Koh-i-Noor diamond, lived in the borough at 53 Holland Park, while his mother Maharani Jind Kaur (wife of Maharaja Ranjit Singh) lived at the nearby Abingdon House till her death in 1846.

-During the Second World War, civilians suffered great hardship; there were some 800 deaths and 40,000 injuries.
+During the Second World War civilians suffered great hardship; there were some 800 deaths and 40,000 injuries.
 A huge army of civilian volunteers was raised, including Auxiliary Fire Service, Red Cross, Air Raid Wardens and Rescue Services.
 During the Blitz much damage was caused by explosive and incendiary bombs, especially along Chelsea's riverside.
 But worse was to come in 1944 with the arrival of the V2 rockets, or flying bombs.
 Among the buildings either destroyed or seriously damaged, usually with terrible loss of life, were Chelsea Old Church, Church of Our Most Holy Redeemer, Our Lady of Victories, St Mary Abbots, St Stephens Hospital, St Mary Abbots Hospital, Sloane Square tube station, World's End, the Royal Hospital and Holland House.